Single for the holidays

 It sucks, but I’ve learned to make the best out of it.

-While you might not be able to do anything against the stupid jokes and rude comments of older family members, you can definitely make the best out of the season as a whole.
-And show love this holiday season.
+And while you might not be able to do anything against the stupid jokes of older family members, you can definitely make the best out of the season as a whole.

 1. Visit family and friends